Pustalorc/Pustalorc.github.io/index.md

 <ol>
 <li>[<span style="color:yellow">WIP</span>] USM 3.1 - Back to working on 3.1 for USM.
 I've received a bit of feedback and i'm ready to implement it into the upcoming 3.1 version</li>
-<li>[<span style="color:yellow">WIP</span>] AutoUpdate - A plugin for unturned.
-In a nutshell, it will automatically shutdown and update your unturned server, and all done automatically with the plugin.</li>
 </ol>

 <h1>Donate</h1>